View Source Nx.Defn.Composite (Nx v0.7.2)

 Flattens recursively the given list of composite types.

-Reduces recursively the given composite types with acc
+Reduces recursively the given composite types with acc and fun.

-Traverses recursively the given composite types with fun
+Traverses recursively the given composite types with fun.

-Traverses recursively the given composite types with acc
+Traverses recursively the given composite types with acc and fun.

 Functions